GoMatrixHosting/create-awx-system/docs/Recover_Matrix_Server.md

         "Setting the IPv6 record is optional.
 If you need help doing this please contact us."

-17) Run '0 - Stop all Services' job template on old subscription to shut down previous server.
+17) SSH into the old server and shut down the previous service:

+`# systemctl stop matrix-synapse matrix-postgres matrix-ma1sd`

 18) Wait for the DNS to propagate.